DanielBMarkham/Info-Ops/manuscript/chapter17.md

 ### Did you get it?

-The only thing we should be talking about is creating and executing important tests.
-This both limits the amount of useless conversations and demands that we stop what we're doing if critical conversations can't happen.
+You learned why if you're building the right thing, the only thing you should be talking about is creating and executing important tests.
+You learned how his both limits the amount of useless conversations and demands that we stop what we're doing if critical conversations can't happen.
+You learned the proper role of project information tools and more about all the detail you can add in your notes, if needed, using EasyAM.

 {/blurb}